What Is Successive Blending? A Phonics Intervention for Struggling Readers

 The Confusion Between Successive Blending and Open Syllables

-Also, when students do start learning open syllables, they may be confused as to why the vowel sound is now a long vowel.
-Teaching open syllables alongside closed syllables will help students see the differences between them.
+Also, when students start learning open syllables, they may be confused about why the vowel sound is now long.
+Teaching open and closed syllables together will help students see the differences between them.

 Whether students are using successive blending or have progressed to continuous blending, the goal remains the same: fostering confident and proficient readers.
 Recognizing the cues when a student struggles with continuous blending and knowing when to introduce successive blending as an intervention can make all the difference in your early reading phonics instruction.
 It might not always be a straight path, but with patience, understanding, and effective teaching strategies, every child, even struggling readers, can learn to read.